dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-wpf-composite-control-in-windows-forms.md

 }
 ```

- The first class, `MyControl1`, is a partial class containing the code that implements the functionality of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] defined in MyControl1.xaml.
+ The first class, `MyControl1`, is a partial class containing the code that implements the functionality of the UI defined in MyControl1.xaml.
 When MyControl1.xaml is parsed, the [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is converted to the same partial class, and the two partial classes are merged to form the compiled control.
 For this reason, the class name in the code-behind file must match the class name assigned to MyControl1.xaml, and it must inherit from the root element of the control.
 The second class, `MyControlEventArgs`, is an event arguments class that is used to send the data back to the host.

  Open MyControl1.xaml.cs.
 Change the existing class declaration so that it has the following name and inherits from <xref:System.Windows.Controls.Grid>.